11 Reasons the USA & the World Will End Within the Next 100 Years

 One of the main points I want to make here is that I am arguing against the current growing trend of techno-optimism, which promises that technology is going to save humanity.

-Virtually everyone I have asked thinks when science and computers are advanced enough, then all suffering will end, and life will be endless pleasure as philosophers such as Marx, economists such as Keynes, and other ideologists such as have independently stated).
+Virtually everyone I have asked thinks when science and computers are advanced enough, then all suffering will end, and life will consist of endless pleasure as philosophers such as Marx, economists such as Keynes, and other ideologists such as have independently stated).

 Technological utopianism derived from the belief in technology — conceived as more than tools and machines alone — as the means of achieving a ‘perfect’ society in the near future.
 Such a society, moreover, would not only be the culmination of the introduction of new tools and machines; it would also be modeled on those tools and machines in its institutions, values and culture…More clearly, more methodically and more intensely than any other group, the technological utopians espoused positions that a growing number (even a majority) of Americans during these 50 years were coming to take for granted, or wanted to: the belief in the inevitability of progress and the belief that progress was precisely technological progress….The utopians were not oblivious to the problems technological advance might cause, such as unemployment or boredom.
 They simply were confident that advancing technology held the solution to those problems and to other, chronic problems, including scarcity, hunger, disease and war.
 In addition, they assumed that technology would solve the psychological problems that were increasingly worrisome, such as aggression, crowding, rudeness, and social disorder “